Gruntfuggly/discord-chat/README.md

 - `discord-chat: Show Unread Only` - only show servers and channels with unread content
 - `discord-chat: Show All` - show all servers and channels

+*Note: To prevent a chat from auto hiding while you are reading it, click in the window.*

 ### Notifications

 Notifications are generated if a message arrives from a channel other that the currently selected channel.
 By default these these will only be shown if the channel tree is hidden (or collapsed).
 See *Configuration* for other settings.